liruiluo/cursor-auto-continue/README.md

 ### From VS Code Marketplace

-1. Open VS Code
+1. Open VS Code or Cursor
 2. Go to Extensions (Ctrl+Shift+X / Cmd+Shift+X)
 3. Search for "Auto Continue"
 4. Click Install

 ### From VSIX File

-1. Download the .vsix file from the [releases page](https://github.com/risa-labs-inc/vscode-auto-continue/releases)
+1. Download the .vsix file from the [releases page](https://github.com/risa-labs-inc/cursor-auto-continue/releases)
 2. In VS Code/Cursor, select "Extensions" from the sidebar
 3. Click "..." at the top of the Extensions panel
 4. Select "Install from VSIX..."